Thailand Business Operation Visit Tax Audits

 The BOV procedures also require the Revenue audit officers to visit the company’s offices as well as its factory and/or warehouse premises.

-It is tailored to the Revenue Department's risk profile of your company (which is assessed by the Revenue audit officers prior to them visiting the company).
-And so, as the 2nd bullet point indicates, the questions asked by the audit officers during their visit to the company often indicates what it is they are focusing on.
+It is tailored to the Revenue Department's risk profile of a company (which is assessed by the audit officers prior to them visiting the company), and so, as the 2nd bullet point indicates, the questions asked by the audit officers during their visit to the company often indicates what it is they are focusing on.

 The visit to the company is then followed by the Revenue officers' review of samples of tax returns and supporting schedules to gauge the status of the company's tax compliance.